299792458m/Avisynth-Deblock/README.md

 * *planes* - specifies which planes to process between y, u and v.

 ### MODed by 299792458m
-original dll not fast as I expected. so this version was add SIMD opt.
+original dll wasn't so fast as I expected. so this version was added SIMD optimazation.
 added parameter
 * *opt* - 0:auto  1:c 2:sse4.2 3:AVX2 (only 8-16bit int is SIMDed not float...)